sbrzt/sirius/data_model/README.md

-# SIRIUS Data Model
+# ATLAS Data Model

 ## Description
-SIRIUS Data Model is an ontological model that is used to structure the knowledge graph storing the data used in the SIRIUS web platform.
+The ATLAS data model is used to structure the knowledge graph storing the data used in the ATLAS web platform within the context of the SIRIUS project.
 It has been developed by using the **Simplified Agile Methodology for Ontology Development (SAMOD)**:

     Peroni, S. (2016).
 SAMOD: an agile methodology for the development of ontologies. figshare. http://dx.doi.org/10.6084/m9.figshare.3189769